PhD-in-Practice für das Studienjahr 2023/2024

-The PhD in Practice programme is designed for a study period of four years.
-During this time the participants develop and implement their projects analytically and experimentally in coordination with the academic and artistic team of co-participants and faculty.
+The program is designed for a duration of four years.
+During this time the participants will develop their projects artistically, theoretically, and analytically in coordination with the academic and artistic team of co-participants and faculty.
+Participants conceive, organize, document, and carry out independent and/or collaborative arts-based research in a PhD supervision environment that is dedicated to transdisciplinary and international exchange.

 The application must contain:

-an abstract of the project proposal (1 page max, 1.5 line spacing; pdf)
+- an abstract of the project proposal (one page max, 1.5 line spacing; pdf)

-The online application form will be available during the call at https://www.akbild.ac.at/admission
+The online application form will be available from February 1st until February 28th here.